“Mother Nature's a MAD scientist, Jerry”

 (From Barreto and Burton 2013.
 Mol.
 Biol.
 Evol.)

-(2) How do genomes respond to environmental challenges, such as temperature variations?
+(2) How do genomes respond to environmental challenges, such as temperature and oxygen variations?

 Geographic variation in thermal regimes across the range of a species can be a powerful selective force in shaping the genomes of isolated populations.
 Populations of several marine invertebrates often exhibit thermal tolerance that is correlated with their local temperature variations, but the genetic bases of such adaptations are often not known.
 Simply determining, for instance, that the same ‘functional group’ of genes responds to thermal stress across different geographic populations tells a very incomplete story about the evolution of those adaptations within each population.
 Results from recent projects in Tigriopus californicus suggest that populations exhibit fundamental differences in which genes they use, and how they use them, in response to environmental temperature changes.